Real Madrid vs Barcelona: H2H, Watch Live, El Clasico History & More

 Real Madrid vs Barcelona is THE fixture for football romantics – with a name like El Clasico, it could not be anything else.

 The two clubs are the dominant forces in La Liga, creating a dynasty that their rivals have found tough to crack since the league was formed.

 This has made El Clasico one of the most eagerly anticipated fixtures in the world, with the games often pivotal to the title races or in the pursuit of other major trophies.

-We take a closer look at Real Madrid vs Barcelona including the H2H (stats correct at January 13, 2022), how to watch La Liga live and the history of El Clasico.
+We take a closer look at Real Madrid vs Barcelona including the H2H (stats correct – January 2, 2023), how to watch La Liga live, the history of El Clasico and more.

 Real Madrid vs Barcelona H2H

 The two sides have met on 250 previous occasions in competitive matches, with Madrid winning 101, Barca 97 and 52 draws.

 Madrid have had the edge in La Liga with 77 wins to Barca’s 73, with the other 35 matches drawn.